 The term MVP is rooted in the startup culture but has gone mainstream in the last 5 years.
-There are also popular business books that you can read and thank for that.
-Minimum viable product is a development technique for uncertain circumstances.
-If you don’t have enough information about the users’ wants and needs, it allows you to test fast and cheap, and if needed, also fail fast (and cheap).
+There are also popular business books that you can read about lean startups and lean product development.
+Lean product development mainly means starting with an MVP.
+Minimum Viable Product (MVP) is a development technique used during uncertain circumstances (hint: coronavirus crisis), budget constraints or when there's a need for an iterative or agile approach.
+If you don’t have enough information about your end-users’ wants and needs, an MVP allows you to test fast and cheap.
+Moreover, if needed, it also helps your product fail fast (and cheap) - which is never a bad thing.
 To test the product and market, a product is built with just enough features to satisfy early users, and to provide feedback for future product development.

-At Thorgate, we like to call it even more broadly - Minimum Viable Solution.
-As the main goal of MVP (or MVS) is to find out what works, the solution may consist of a combination of different digital products.
-As you can see - both minimality and viability are still the core terms of this concept.
+At Thorgate, we like to call this practice of preparing an MVP plan, a Lean Requirements Workshop.
+As the main goal of an MVP is to find out what works, the solution may consist of a combination of different digital products.
+Both minimality and viability are the core terms of this concept.

-MVPs are not only for startups - it’s for anyone who wants to go digital.
-This includes traditional manufacturing companies (industry 4.0), banks (Python in fintech), and even public sector organisations.
-We must admit, for the latter, it might not be ideally suited due to bureaucratic procurement and budget rules.
-Still, we find that the public sector has a lot to learn and benefit from agile software development / MVP approach.
+MVPs are not only for startups, they’re for anyone who wants to begin digital product development.
+This includes traditional manufacturing companies, banks, and even public sector organisations.
+We must admit, for the latter, it might not be ideally suited due to bureaucratic procurement and budget rules, but with the current crisis E-governance is priority for many, and the lean way should definitely make this adaptation easier.

-The main reason to start with an MVP is of course money.
-This agile process keeps you from wasting money on pointless development and helps you learn by doing.
-If you’re not exactly and entirely sure what you need, start small.
+The main reason to start with an MVP is of course the money.
+Especially in the current economic environment, this agile process keeps you from wasting money on pointless development and helps you learn by doing, making the process iterative and hence, lean.
+If you’re not exactly and entirely sure what you need, always start small.

-It’s also a great way to test out your development partner.
-Having good chemistry, collaboration and matching vision play an important role in the development project’s success.
+It’s also a great way to test out your development partner as well.
+Having good chemistry, collaboration and matching vision does play an important role in the development project’s success.
 With so many IT-companies out there, if you don’t have a long term trusted partner (or if this is your first project ever), it’s better not to commit right away.

 MVP is the cheapest functional option that gets a solution up and running.
 If you’re not sure if the people would use it or how exactly would they use it, you can test a hypothesis in the cheapest way possible.

-An MVP can be just a design prototype or even as simple as a well crafted Google Sheet.
-We just recently did an MVP workshop for a health tech startup in Cambridge.
-We only did a design prototype, after which the clients understood that it probably doesn’t make sense to develop it.
-This saved the client hundreds of thousands of pounds.
+An MVP can just be a design prototype or even as simple as a well crafted Google Sheet.
+At Thorgate, we did a lean requirement workshop for a healthtech startup in Cambridge called HealX.
+We made them a design prototype, after which we and HealX understood that it doesn’t even make sense to develop the product as it doesn't solve their problem.
+This saved the client hundreds of thousands of pounds!